How to Structure Semantic Color Tokens for Accessibility

 npx style-dictionary build, open the generated CSS file and verify that every--color-*variable in the@layer design-tokensblock references a--primitive-*variable (not a raw hex).
 Any raw hex in the semantic tier indicates a mis-configured transform.

-Migration Strategy from Hardcoded Values
+Migration Strategy from Hardcoded Values Link to this section

 Migrating legacy codebases requires a phased replacement strategy.
 Begin by auditing existing stylesheets for hardcoded hex/rgb values.
 Replace them with semantic aliases using automated codemods.
 During migration, maintain a parallel primitive layer to prevent visual regression.
 Refer to established Color Palette Architecture guidelines when restructuring legacy palettes into accessible semantic tiers.